TomSssM/MyCodewars/snippets/str-encoding-n-charsets.md

 So what is different between `ASCII` ( as a Character Set ) and `Unicode` besides the form in which you write `Code Point`s ( `U+` vs plain number )?
-The whole Point of `Unicode` is that it includes all the number-to-letter mappings as `ASCII` does, _and more_ ( for which reason `Unicode` is also sometimes called a superset of `ASCII` ).
+The whole Point of `Unicode` is that it includes all the number-to-letter mappings as `ASCII` does, but Unicode has more characters ( for which reason `Unicode` is also sometimes called a superset of `ASCII` ).
 You see with `ASCII` you can encode any English letter plus a whole bunch of symbols as numbers between 0-127 ( in the default `ASCII` there are no number-to-letter mappings for the numbers 128-255 ).
 But what is the `Code Point` in `ASCII` for, say, a Japanese letter?
 That is the problem with `ASCII`, there isn't.
 And there couldn't be actually.
 Japanese alphabet consists of thousands of characters while with `ASCII` you can encode the maximum of 255 characters ( 127 of which are already occupied by mappings for English letters ).
-That is why `Unicode` was invented.
-`Unicode` has mappings for all the imaginable characters in the world!
+That is why `Unicode` was invented. `Unicode` has mappings for all the imaginable characters in the world!

 In `Unicode` you are not limited to 127 `Code Point`s that map to letters.
 In fact `Unicode` has thousands of `Code Point`s with which you can even encode an emoji.
 For instance the `Code Point` for :coffee: is `U+9749`.